sferik/t-ruby/README.md

     gem
       thG9EfWoADtIr6NjbL9ON (active)

-Notice that one account is marked as active.
-To change the active account use the `set` subcommand, passing either just the username, if it's unambiguous, or the username and consumer key pair, like so:
+**Note**: One account (specifically, the last one you authorized) is marked as active.
+To change the active account use the `set` subcommand, passing either just the username, if it's unambiguous, or the username and consumer key pair.
+Something like this:

     t set active sferik UDfNTpOz5ZDG4a6w7dIWj

-Account information is stored in the YAML-formatted file `~/.trc`. **Note**:
+Account information is stored in a YAML-formatted file located at `~/.trc`.
-Anyone with access to this file can masquerade as you on Twitter, so it's important to keep it secure, just as you would treat your SSH private key.
+**Note**: Anyone with access to this file can masquerade as you on Twitter, so it's important to keep it secure, just as you would treat your SSH private key.
 For this reason, the file is hidden and has the permission bits set to 0600.

 ## Usage Examples
-Typing `t help` will give you a list of all the available commands.
+Typing `t help` will list all the available commands.
 You can type `t help TASK` to get help for a specific command.

     t help